BenjaSoro/CryptoCoinChecker/README.md

 The whole process of getting updated prices from the API is set under an infinite loop, with a configurable Delay in order to not overload the network and avoid reaching the maximum call/minutes for the API free plan.

 ### Logging
-It is always required some kind of logging, even if this is a demo project, to track and debug possible issues and bugs since this application will likely run on the background or as a service.
+As part of best practices, it is highly recommended to some logging library, even for this demo project, to track and debug possible issues and bugs.
+Especially since this application will likely run on the background or as a service.

-Even though there are different logging libraries for .NET, [Serilog](https://github.com/serilog/serilog) which provides diagnostic logging to files, the console, and many other outputs will be configured and implemented.
+There are different logging libraries for .NET, but [Serilog](https://github.com/serilog/serilog) which provides diagnostic logging to files, the console, and many other outputs will be configured and implemented.
 #### Configuration
 *Please refer to the [Getting Started](https://github.com/serilog/serilog/wiki/Getting-Started) page to know more about initial configuration and extra features.*